wynandpieterse/SharpBattleNet/README.md

 Go to the directory 'C:\ProgramData\SharpBattleNet' and enter the desired server you wish to configure.
 Look inside the Configuration directory for all the configurable variables.

+### Linux and MacOS X

+Go to the '/shared' folder and enter the SharpBattleNet folder.
+After that, enter the desired directory of the server you wish to configure.
+Look for the Configuration folder inside that and edit the desired configuration file according to you're needs.

 ## Notes